fxu1024/fxu1024.github.io/docs/ds/hadoopclients.md

 ---

-This topic would allow you to access HDFS, submit yarn/spark jobs, connect to hive using beeline from your MAC computer.
+This topic would allow you to connect to hive using beeline, connect to impala using impala-shell from your MAC computer.

 ## 1. Standalone Beeline